filipmqv/tt-log/README.md

   "i_start_work_at": 9
 }
 ```
-4. Run the script form the directory that the script resides in (so it can "see" the config file):
+4. Run the script form the directory that the script resides in (so it can "see" the config file).
+By default it will log time for present day.
  * `python tt-log.py` or
  * (being in `dist` directory) `./tt-log`

- By default it will log time for present day.
 5. You can inspect optional args by invoking `python tt-log.py --help`